ArtifexSoftware/MuPDF.NET/docs/the-basics/index.rst

     .. code-block:: cs

-        (int w, int h) = Utils.PageSize("letter-l"); // 'Letter' landscape
+        (int w, int h) = Utils.PaperSize("letter-l"); // 'Letter' landscape
         Page page = doc.NewPage(width: w, height: h);

-    The convenience function :meth:`PageSize` knows over 40 industry standard paper formats to choose from.
+    The convenience function :meth:`PaperSize` knows over 40 industry standard paper formats to choose from.
 To see them, inspect dictionary :attr:`paperSizes`.
 Pass the desired dictionary key to :meth:`PageSize` to retrieve the paper dimensions.
 Upper and lower case is supported.
 If you append "-L" to the format name, the landscape version is returned.

     Here is a 3-liner that creates a |PDF|: with one empty page.
 Its file size is 460 bytes: